Estate Planning Lawyer Fort Collins, CO

 Probate is the process by which a will is proved valid in court.
 Unfortunately, probate can be costly and lengthy for your family members.
 It can also make your financial information open to the public.
-That’s why you should talk to your estate planning lawyer about avoiding the process altogether.
+That’s why you should talk to your Fort Collins estate planning lawyer about avoiding the process altogether.
 Your lawyer, for example, may recommend establishing a living trust to avoid probate.

 Choose a Guardian

 If you have minor children, you should definitely designate a guardian in your estate plan.
 If you should die unexpectedly, your children will be taken care of by someone you trust.
-Ideally, the guardian you select should share your values, be financially stable and physically able to parent.
+Ideally, the guardian you select should share your values, be financially stable, and be physically able to parent.
 Before you name a guardian in your estate planning documents, ask that person if he or she is willing to take on the role.